 The undersigned did rule on Ford's obligation to produce documents from Ford of Europe regarding the European ETC system and BOA function, concluding that the European ETC system was dissimilar to the system used in the Class Vehicles, and thus, the European documents were not relevant or likely to lead to admissible evidence.
 Furthermore, the undersigned found that more focused discovery needed to be completed in North America before a final determination could be made about the need for the parties to collect documents housed overseas.

 Applying the framework for evaluating motions to reconsider, the Court sees no basis upon which to reconsider its prior ruling related to Ford of Europe's documents.

-Until Plaintiffs can demonstrate through evidence rather than argument, that the ETC system in Ford of Europe's vehicles was sufficiently similar to the system used in the Class Vehicles, and the European BOA function dealt with something other than a stuck accelerator pedal, the undersigned continues to find that the burdens associated with conducting discovery overseas are disproportionate to the anticipated benefits of that proposed discovery.
-Therefore, Plaintiffs' motion to reconsider the Ford of Europe discovery is, at this time, DENIED.
+Until Plaintiffs can demonstrate through evidence rather than argument, that the the Class Vehicles, and the European BOA function dealt with something other than a stuck accelerator pedal, the undersigned continues to find that the burdens associated with conducting discovery overseas are disproportionate to the anticipated benefits of that proposed discovery.
+Therefore, Plaintiffs' motion to reconsider the